Quotes In Frankenstein About Isolation

 Both Victor and the creature share a common thread: a profound sense of isolation that fuels their actions and ultimately leads to tragedy.
 Victor's guilt and fear isolate him from society, while the creature's horrifying appearance and rejection lead to his alienation and revenge.
 This shared isolation creates a cycle of destruction, where the actions of one character directly impact the other, escalating the tragedy.

 Their shared isolation is not merely a consequence of their actions but a catalyst for the overarching tragedy of the novel.
-It is not simply a matter of physical distance; rather, it represents a profound lack of connection, empathy, and understanding.
-They are both trapped in a cycle of isolation, neither capable of breaking free from the self-imposed and externally imposed barriers that separate them from humanity and genuine connection.
+On top of that, it is not simply a matter of physical distance; rather, it represents a profound lack of connection, empathy, and understanding.
+They are both trapped in a cycle of isolation, neither capable of breaking free from the self-imposed and externally imposed barriers that separate them from humanity and genuine connection Turns out it matters..

 Conclusion: A Timeless Warning